Committed to the Environment

 We, at Pacific Toyota have just installed a massive 87.5 kilowatt solar system on our service department roof to help reduce our carbon footprint.
 This initiative follows closely on the heels of 5 hybrid wind turbine/solar security lights installed late last year.

 Both installations will reduce our coal fired electricity consumption by over 1.4 million KwH per annum.
-Add to this the LED lights we have just installed in our used car yard and we can really claim to be the greenest vehicle dealership in the North!
+Add to this the LED lights we have just installed in our pre-owned vehicle yard and we can really claim to be the greenest vehicle dealership in the North!

 The system was designed and installed by local company Omega Greenpower, and is believed to be the largest installation in Cairns.

 Pacific Toyota and Toyota Australia look for opportunities to improve energy efficiency and reduce greenhouse gas emissions.

 Toyota uses natural gas and electricity at its production site at Altona and at non production sites around Australia.
 The company monitors and reports on its energy use and greenhouse, continually looking for improvement opportunities.

 Pacific Toyota and Toyota Australia will continue to focus on reducing waste and making the best use of resources.
 These include raw materials used in the vehicle manufacturing process, and water and paper used across the company.
 Wastes include both production and non production general waste, prescribed waste and packaging waste.

 Contributing to a Low Carbon Society

 Toyota Australia will develop lower emissions vehicles and work with Governments to develop appropriate standards and measures regarding vehicle emissions and pollutants.